Sonoran-Software/Sonoran-Store-Docs/power-grid/advanced-documentation.md

   end
 end)
 ```

+> The entity ID field may be nil if the player does not aim directly at the device.
+You may want to run a check if you have a device in a small area surrounding the target if the entity ID is nil. {.is-warning}

 When a power system is disabled an event will be triggered that contains a table of internal script identifiers that map to a table of internal IDs of devices that are affected by the system that was disabled.
 An example from the Sonoran Traffic Camera script is available below:
 ```lua